 Note that the

-.htaccess file must be an ASCII text file, not a wordprocessor file.
+.htaccess file must be a plain text file, not a wordprocessor file.
 Furthermore, your web host must have

 enabled processing of

 .htaccess files on your account.
 If your website is running on an Apache server on a

 commercial web host, chances are that it